SALOMON MOSHE - ARCHITECT

 0 Comments

-This old gate in the town of Taormina, Sicilia, frames a gray dome at a distance and a mountain on the background.
+This old gate in the town of Taormina, Sicilia, frames a dome at a distance and a mountain on the background.

 The gate, the dome and the street facades seem to have been built at different periods, all layers of time coexisting simultaneously.